Ibex Labs

 What I do

-The work I'm strongest at lives between protocol code, backend systems, and product execution.
+The work I'm strongest at lives between infrastructure, backend systems, and product execution.

 Working products delivered end-to-end